nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 Elliptic Curve Cryptography (ECC) configuration provides support for Elliptic Curve over GF(p).

-ECC core support can be configured by setting the :kconfig:option:`CONFIG_MBEDTLS_ECP_C` Kconfig variable.
+ECC core support can be configured by setting the :kconfig:option:`CONFIG_MBEDTLS_ECP_C` Kconfig option.

 Enabling :kconfig:option:`CONFIG_MBEDTLS_ECP_C` will activate configuration options that depend upon ECC, such as ECDH, ECDSA, ECJPAKE, and a selection of ECC curves to support in the system.